Make the right design decisions by testing with users throughout the product development lifecycle.

 In moderated tests you'll be able to ask in-the-moment questions with the option to delve deeper.
 However in unmoderated, you won't be live with the user so you'll need careful planning of your tasks, and potential outcomes and questions.

 Whether moderated or unmoderated, you'll need a digital product that's accessible online.
-You'll need a research question you're seeking to prove, and an understanding of your key tasks and metrics.
+You'll need a research question you're seeking to answer, and an understanding of your key tasks and metrics.

 How to deliver impactful UX insight over any distance, from any location.

 All you need to know about transitioning to remote research.